-Fig. 18: High Density Terminals
+Fig. 17: High Density Terminals

-The terminals from these series with 16 terminal points are distinguished by a particularly compact design, as the packaging density is twice as large as that of the standard 12 mm bus terminals.
-Massive conductors and conductors with a wire end sleeve can be inserted directly into the spring loaded terminal point without tools.
+The Bus Terminals from these series with 16 connection points are distinguished by a particularly compact design, as the packaging density is twice as large as that of the standard 12 mm Bus Terminals, Massive conductors and conductors with a wire end sleeve can be inserted directly into the spring loaded terminal point without tools.